Cascara Coffee Cherry Tea 240g - Costa Rica

 4. Drain the tea, discard the pulp

 Because the coffee we drink doesn’t look anything like fruit juice, we can forgive anyone who doesn’t realize that what we’re drinking is an extract from the roasted and ground seeds of a coffee cherry.
-Typically, the flesh of the fruit is composted and used as fertilizer for the next crop.
-In some cases, however, the cascara (Spanish for skin or husk) is dried and used to make tea.
-Cascara tea has actually been made in Yemen and Ethiopia (where it is called Qishr) for centuries!
+The fruit's flesh is typically composted and used as fertilizer for the next crop.
+However, the cascara (Spanish for skin or husk) is sometimes dried and used to make tea.
+Cascara tea has been made in Yemen and Ethiopia (called Qishr) for centuries!

 Cascara is typically made by taking the by-products of coffee milling and drying them in the sun.
 This process can be dangerous since it can take a long time for the cascara to dry and therefore creates a high risk of mould growth.
 The UCR and Helsar team came up with a process where the freshly picked cherries are placed in sanitized containers, rinsed three times, and depulped in a separate facility.
 The coffee seeds (beans) are taken to be dried on the patios and raised beds of the Helsar mill, while the cascara is steam-treated to eliminate any microorganisms, then dried in specially designed ovens.